SKirchhofer/ROS-LeapMotion-Windows/README.md

 Download and install the Leap Motion SDK Orion 4.0.0+52173. https://developer.leapmotion.com/releases (you need to creat a free account).

-The CMakeList files might be modified to match your configuration :
+The CMakeList file and the system path might be modified to match your configuration :
-Line 139 : The root to the the LeapC.lib file must be specified.
+- Line 139 : The root to the the LeapC.lib file must be specified.
 For exemple, if the package is in the workspace "C:\catkin_ws\", the root to the LeapC.lib is "C:/catkin_ws/src/ros_leapmotion/lib/x64/LeapC.lib".
 Use "x64" for a 64 bits system and "x86" for a 32 bits system.
-The root of the dll file must be added to the system path.
+- The root of the dll file must be added to the system path.
 For this exemple, add "C:\catkin_ws\src\ros_leapmotion\lib\x64" to the path (Once again, change "x64" to "x86" for a 32bits system).

 Once the package is build, you can run the leapmotion node with :
 ```